All Episodes

 Here is Trump.

-This was last night in Clairsville.
+This was last night in Claresville.

 This was a rally, not a teleprompted speech.

-We have a couple of Examples.
+We have a couple of examples.

 As you know, we had another suicide bombing, Istanbul, Turkey.

-Many, many people killed, many, many people injured.
+Many, many people injured.

 Folks, there's something going on that's really, really bad.